 Ross was settled in 1865, proving to be gold-rich.
-At its peak it had about 2500 inhabitants, numerous hotels and even a harpist!
-In 1909 two miners reworking the bank of Jones Creek, unearthed a fist-sized nugget weighing about 3.1kg.
+It is the sources of a fist-sized nugget weighing about 3.1kg.
 This was a celebrated find, and the nugget was christened 'the Honourable Roddy Nugget', after the Minister of Mines Roderick McKenzie.

 There are also some of NZ's best trout fishing nearby and at a certain low tides, you can collect mussels on the beach.

-The Information Centre in Ross offers a great display of the local history as well as the opportunity to try your hand at gold panning and get your own Roddy nugget!
+The Information Centre in Ross offers the opportunity to try your hand at gold panning and get your own Roddy nugget!

 Browse the listings below to learn more about Ross.